Adjunct Faculty Responsibilities

 2. It must be acknowledged that for some classes, the class time or lab time learning experience is irreplaceable and some course requirements cannot be compensated.
 If a significant number of class hours are to be missed because of required competition in NCAA intercollegiate athletic competitions, debate team trips, or certain co-curricular activities, students will be encouraged to take the course during a semester when such conflicts do not exist.

 It is the policy of Pepperdine University to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
 Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in any services, programs, or activities of Pepperdine University.
 Faculty are expected to make reasonable accommodations to accommodate students with disabilities.
-The Disability Services Office (DSO) is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
-All services through the DSO are kept strictly confidential.
+The Office of Student Accessibility is provide to support faculty as it helps to maintain an environment that guarantees students with disabilities full access to all University educational programs, activities, and facilities.
+All services through the Office of Student Accessibility are kept strictly confidential.

-The complete University policy for accommodating students and applicants with disabilities is found at http://www.pepperdine.edu/disabilityservices/university-policy/.
+The complete University policy for accommodating students and applicants with disabilities can be found on the Office of Student Accessibility website.

 1. A final examination or concluding evaluative activity must be held for each regular